CSC207-UofT/plannr/phase2/design_document.md

 ## CRC Cards
 Please see the linked for the updated [CRC Cards](https://docs.google.com/document/d/1wAnKPMUv0o_FJ9qT4U98Bf2eMEP8u2Y1_nC9lcLH76U/edit).

+## Code Organization
+Our program follows the [Java package naming convention](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html), in conjunction with CLEAN architecture layers.

+* `com.generic.` is the naming convention of Java package which states that "companies use their reversed Internet domain name to begin their package names."
+As we wanted to make our skills learnt in this project transferable to the real world, we decided to follow the `com.` naming convention, followed by `generic` which is our team name
+* `plannr` is our app's name
+* `java` subdirectories will host all the java classes for our program, this is inherited from the examples given in class
+* Other subdirectories are named by CLEAN architecture layers
+    * e.g. `UseCases` hosts the use cases for our program, `Entities` host the entities of our program.

 ## SOLID Principles

 ### SRP: Single Responsibility Principle